 The Short Story

-The majority of my professional work involves teaching and doing research in the field of positive psychology, which emphasizes the development of human strength and potential.
+The majority of my professional work involves writing, teaching and doing research in the fields of positive psychology and transpersonal psychology, which emphasize the development of human strength and potential.
 I received my PhD in psychology from the University of Western Ontario, Canada.

 I’ve worked in the corporate world and in academia, and I've also spent several years as an entrepreneur.
 From 2013 to 2015 I was a postdoctoral research fellow at Harvard Medical School, where I studied the effects of yoga in school settings.